joshhartigan/semicircle/README.md

 ### Day 23
 [joshhartigan.github.io](http://.joshhartigan.github.io/) - Redesign and beginnings of content overhaul.
 Also, a script for converting bulk markdown to HTML.

+### Day 24
+An Introduction to Python on my site.
+Contains 3 very small programs - the focus is on the writing.